lrc-se/aoc-2021/README.md

 ### Day 3 (JavaScript)

-Keeping the numbers as binary strings right up until the end, where a JS trick is employed for the decimal conversion.
+Keeping the numbers as binary strings right up until the end, taking advantage of JS type coercion all the way.